tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 - Improvements did not create new failures elsewhere.
 - Quality has improved with respect to the selected `Use Case`.

-This “run → analyze patterns → fix causes → re-run” loop is a Quality Control workflow supported by the BDQ Tests and the Fitness for Use Framework.
+This “run → analyze patterns → fix causes → re-run” loop is a Quality Control workflow pattern supported by the BDQ Tests and the Fitness for Use Framework.

 ### 8.3 Quality Assurance Workflow (non-normative)

 `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
 The mechanism to support this provided by the Fitness for Use Framework is the use of a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise.
-Then, if some set of `Measures` in the `MeasurementPolicy` of the `UseCase` are `NOT_COMPLETE`, data are filtered out of the dataset based on underlying `Validation` problems until the set `Measures` all return `COMPLETE`.
+Then, if some set of `Measures` in the `MeasurementPolicy` of the `Use Case` are `NOT_COMPLETE`, data may be filtered out of the dataset based on underlying `Validation` problems (or remediated with `Amendment` results) such that the  `Measures` all return `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered dataset is fit for use with respect to the selected `Use Case`.

 BDQ does not constrain how workflows may perform `Quality Assurance`, but it does provide a standard means for defining dataset-level requirements where `SingleRecord` Test outcomes, potentially modified by adopting proposals for improving the fitness of data from `Amendments` can be aggregated and measured for formal filtering of the data (using the `MultiRecord` `Measures`) to provide formal  `Quality Assurance` of a dataset for a `Use Case`.